page transition image

 What you need to know before wearing it

 Condition is very good.
-The case and bracelet show light wear consistent with age but remain well defined.
+The case shows light wear consistent with age but remains well defined.
+The integrated 18k white gold bracelet is custom made and not original to the watch; however, it is professionally executed, looks exceptional on the wrist, and appears to be detachable.
 The bracelet presents cleanly and wears comfortably.
-The manual wind movement is functioning as intended after passing it by the test bench
+The manual-wind movement is functioning as intended after passing the test bench.

 Why this watch still holds up